hackndev/zinc/README.md

 ## Usage

+### Environment Setup

 Get a gcc cross-toolchain for arm and configure the configuration section of `Makefile` with information about it.

+Next, you'll need to compile a version of libcore for your target.
+Just checkout a copy of rust from github at the commit hash for your version of `rustc`, and compile `src/libcore/lib.rs` with `--target=<target-triple>`.
+Put the resulting libcore.rlib in `/usr/local/lib/rustlib/<target-triple>/lib`.
+This emulates what the rustc build system would do if you compiled it with `<target-triple>` enabled at compile-time.

+### Examples

 To build an application from examples/ use the following rake command: